 In 1892–1894, the Willard Chapel was built and furnished in memory of Dr. Sylvester Willard and his wife, Mrs. Jane Frances Case Willard, by their daughters Miss Georgiana and Miss Caroline Willard.
 The interior of the Chapel was designed and handcrafted entirely by the Tiffany Glass and Decorating Company of New York City.
-It is the only complete and unaltered totally Tiffany designed religious interior known to exist in the world.

 The buildings of the seminary were in continuous use from 1821 until 1939 (except for 1854–55 when the seminary was closed.)
 The Summer School of Theology was introduced in 1911 and the School of Religious Education was organized in May of 1921 and closed in 1925.

 The Auburn Collegiate Center was established in 1933; it was first located in the Auburn Senior High School Building then moved to the Auburn Theological Seminary in 1935 and used the campus facilities until 1937.
 In 1939, it was with deep regret that the commissioners and trustees of the Auburn Theological Seminary found it necessary to relocate to Manhattan, New York, due to low enrollment and difficulty in funding.
 They are still located in New York City, at the Interchurch Center.